st143575/NaCaGraph/README.md

 - README.txt: This file.

-⭕More details on how to run the whole project:
+# How to run the whole project:
-STEP1: Change directory to Collect/Scrape/input_urls, open urls.txt
+- STEP1: Change directory to Collect/Scrape/input_urls, open urls.txt
-STEP2: Paste the wikinews website links, one link per line.
+- STEP2: Paste the wikinews website links, one link per line.
 The existing urls can be used as examples.
 (Using the sample urls is recommended.
 If you want to analyze the news with the topic beyond the existing ones, please uncomment the codes of event extraction in the main.py)
-STEP3: Run main.py to get XML files.
+- STEP3: Run main.py to get XML files.
-STEP4: The subsequent steps are explained in README.txt in Access.
+- STEP4: The subsequent steps are explained in README.txt in Access.